Lake Nasser: Africa’s Vast Desert Reservoir

 • Abu Simbel (the crown jewel of any cruise)

-Luxury vessels provide all-inclusive comfort with guided tours, sun decks, and panoramic views of Egypt’s untamed south.
+Luxury vessels provide all-inclusive comfort with guided tours, sun decks, and panoramic views of Egypt’s untamed south, similar in style to Luxury Nile Cruises.

 Wildlife and Nature